 Peach Upside-Down Cake

 0 Add to Favorites

-Prep Time 20 mins Cook Time 25 mins Rest Time 10 mins Total Time 55 mins Difficulty: Beginner Servings: 12 Best Season: Summer
+Prep Time 20 mins Cook Time 25 mins Rest Time 10 mins Total Time 55 mins Difficulty: Beginner Cooking Temp: 350 F Servings: 12 Best Season: Summer

 Description

-With 2 cups of sliced, ripe peaches, Peach Upside-Down Cake is bursting with juicy peach flavor!
-Much like a pineapple upside-down cake, the peaches in this dessert are smothered in a delicious buttery spiced syrup and then topped with a creamy yellow cake batter.
+Much like a pineapple upside-down, the peaches in this cake are smothered in an irresistible, buttery spiced syrup and then topped with a creamy yellow cake batter.

+Peach Upside-Down Cake